-- file-store: enabled: yes # set to yes to enable log-dir: files # directory to store the files force-magic: no # force logging magic on all stored files force-md5: no # force logging of md5 checksums stream-depth: 1mb # reassemble 1mb into a stream, set to no to disable waldo: file.waldo # waldo file to store the file_id across runs max-open-files: 0 # how many files to keep open (O means none) write-meta: yes # write a .meta file if set to yes include-pid: yes # include the pid in filenames if set to yes.
+- file-store: enabled: yes # set to yes to enable log-dir: files # directory to store the files force-magic: no # force logging magic on all stored files force-hash: [md5] # force logging of md5 checksums stream-depth: 1mb # reassemble 1mb into a stream, set to no to disable waldo: file.waldo # waldo file to store the file_id across runs max-open-files: 0 # how many files to keep open (O means none) write-meta: yes # write a .meta file if set to yes include-pid: yes # include the pid in filenames if set to yes.

 Each file that is stored will have a name "file.<id>".
 The id will be reset and files will be overwritten unless the waldo option is used.
 A "file.<id>.meta" file is generated containing file metadata if write-meta is set to yes (de-fault).
-If the include-pid option is set, the files will instead have a name "file.<pid>.<id>", and metafiles will be "file.d>", and metafiles will be "file.d>", and metafiles will be "file.
+If the include-pid option is set, the files will instead have a name "file.<pid>.<id>", and metafiles will be "file.<pid>.